nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The `ADDRESS` can take any values, but it should not be blank.
 - The `TAG` must be alphanumeric.
-- The `INDEX` must be a positive integer which cannot exceed the number of contacts currently displayed in the application.
+- The `INDEX` (the number of the person in the list) must be a positive integer which cannot exceed the number of contacts currently displayed in the application.
 - The `KEYWORD` and `MORE_KEYWORDS` must be alphanumeric.